ubilabs/webpack-node-modules-list/README.md

 ]}
 ```

-Alternatively, it is possible to pass a chunk name to the constructor.
+### Options

+An options object may be passed to the constructor.

+#### options.chunkName
-This allows to filter the output so that it only includes chunks with a matching chunk name.
+This option allows to filter the output so that it only includes chunks with a matching chunk name.

+#### options.outputFile
+This option allows to change the name of the output file.
+The file path is relative to the webpack output directory.

+#### Example

 ```
 const ExportNodeModules = require('webpack-node-modules-list'),